-Preparation/Orientation: Residents will be provided with detailed orientation materials upon acceptance to the program.
-The program's dedicated in-country administrator provides administrative support during the pre-travel period as well as throughout residents' in-country stay.

-Eligibility: Eligible candidates for the program are residents who are comfortable working in a developing world setting, able to work with a multi-disciplinary team and lead inpatient rounds, and who possess cultural sensitivity and humility.
+- Housing/Transportation: Dedicated Program Housing in Molepolole is available to rotating residents. - Preparation/Orientation: Residents will be provided with detailed orientation materials upon acceptance to the program.
+The program's dedicated in-country administrator provides administrative support during the pre-travel period as well as throughout residents' in-country stay. - Eligibility: Eligible candidates for the program are residents who are comfortable working in a developing world setting, able to work with a multi-disciplinary team and lead inpatient rounds, and who possess cultural sensitivity and humility.
 In recent years, residents from over 15 residency programs across the US have participated in this elective.
-Family Medicine residents and Infectious Disease fellows are also welcomed to apply for this rotation.
+Family Medicine residents and fellows in Infectious Disease and other medicine subspecialties are also welcomed to apply for this rotation.